rileyjmurray/sageopt/docs/source/documentation/sageopt.sage_signomials.rst

 There are two main functions for generating SAGE relaxations of signomial programs: ``sig_relaxation`` and ``sig_constrained_relaxation``.
 Both of these functions can handle constraints, but they differ in which constraints they allow.
-Tractable convex constraints are allowed by both functions, and are discussed more in :ref:`condsagesigs`.
+Tractable convex constraints are allowed by both functions, and are discussed in prerequisite documentation :ref:`condsagesigs`.
 Solution recovery is addressed after these functions have been described.

 No constraints, or convex constraints
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~